Lethukuthula-Sibiya/Project-3---IT-Developments/README.md

 # IT Developments - Project 3

-### Welcome to my CMPG323 module project 3!
+### Welcome to my IT Developments project 3!
 This repository contains a brief overview of the project.

 ---